Get Your Warrior Fitness T-Shirts Today for only $20 USD - Shipping is Free!!!

 5. Sample workouts and programing guidance.
 Do some fitness training manuals you’ve purchased in the past leave you wondering how to put it all together or how to fit into your schedule?
 Warrior Fitness provides sample workouts you can follow or use as templates to create your own.

 6. Ongoing support and new ideas.
 Got questions?
-Send us an email.
+Send me an email.
 Post a question in the comments section.
-We’re here to make sure you are successful!
+I’m here to make sure you are successful!

 7. Fully integratable with your martial arts training.
 Ever wonder which fitness programs make sense to use within the context of your martial arts training?
 Ever feel like you may be hindering your progress by the type of workouts you’re doing instead of enhancing it?
 Since the program is designed by a martial artist with 30 years of experience and a fitness training background, Warrior Fitness provides a clear path to integrating your fitness and martial arts.

 7.5 Comprehensive!
-Warrior Fitness covers not only strength and conditioning drills, but joint mobility, flexibility, breathing exercises, workout recovery, and more!
+Warrior Fitness covers supremely functional strength and conditioning drills, joint mobility, flexibility, breathing exercises, workout recovery, performance enhancement for martial arts, internal strength development, and more!

 The following article is an excerpt from Warrior Fitness: Conditioning for Martial Arts… Enjoy!